DuqueDeTuring/books2explore/readme.md

 - A Man on the Moon: The Voyages of the Apollo Astronauts by Andrew Chaikin
 - A Mathematician's Apology: 0 (Canto Classics), G. H. Hardy
 - A Mind at Play: How Claude Shannon Invented the Information Age, Jimmy Soni
-- A More Perfect Heaven	A More Perfect Heaven by Dava Sobel (Paperback)
+- A More Perfect Heaven	A More Perfect Heaven by Dava Sobel
 - A New Philosophy of Society: Assemblage Theory and Social Complexity by Manuel DeLanda
 - A Paradise Built in Hell: The Extraordinary Communities That Arise in Disaster by Rebecca Solnit
 - A Pattern Language: Towns, Buildings, Construction (Center for Environmental Structure Series) by Christopher Alexander
 - A Peace to End All Peace: The Fall of the Ottoman Empire and the Creation of the Modern Middle East by David Fromkin
 - A Perfect Moral Storm: The Ethical Tragedy of Climate Change (Environmental Ethics and Science Policy Series) (9780199985142): Stephen M. Gardiner: Books
-- A Philosophical Essay on Probabilities (Dover Books on Mathematics)	A Philosophical Essay on Probabilities (Dover Books on Mathematics) by Pierre-Simon Laplace (Paperback)
+- A Philosophical Essay on Probabilities (Dover Books on Mathematics) by Pierre-Simon Laplace
 - A Philosophy of Software Design, John Ousterhout
-- A Practical Guide to Designing Expert Systems	A Practical Guide to Designing Expert Systems by Sholom M. Weiss, Casimir A. Kulikowski (Hardcover)
+- A Practical Guide to Designing Expert Systems	by Sholom M. Weiss, Casimir A. Kulikowski
-- A Practitioner's Guide to Software Test Design (Artech House Computing Library)	A Practitioner's Guide to Software Test Design (Artech House Computing Library) by Lee Copeland (Kindle Edition)
+- A Practitioner's Guide to Software Test Design (Artech House Computing Library) by Lee Copeland
 - A Primate's Memoir: A Neuroscientist's Unconventional Life Among the Baboons by Robert M. Sapolsky
 - A Primer for Forgetting: Getting Past the Past, Lewis Hyde (Ref podcast “a phone call from Paul”, episode 2020-07-02)
-- A Profile of Mathematical Logic (Dover Books on Mathematics) (source:GEB, libro que inspiró al autor.)
+- A Profile of Mathematical Logic (Dover Books on Mathematics) (source:GEB, book that inspired the writer / libro que inspiró al autor.)
 - A Sound of Thunder and Other Stories by Ray Bradbury
-- A Supposedly Fun Thing I'll Never Do Again: Essays and Arguments	A Supposedly Fun Thing I'll Never Do Again: Essays and Arguments by David Foster Wallace (Paperback)
+- A Supposedly Fun Thing I'll Never Do Again: Essays and Arguments by David Foster Wallace
-- A Technical Guide to IPSec Virtual Private Networks	A Technical Guide to IPSec Virtual Private Networks by James S. Tiller (Paperback)
+- A Technical Guide to IPSec Virtual Private Networks by James S. Tiller
-- A Theory of Jerks and Other Philosophical Misadventures (The MIT Press)	A Theory of Jerks and Other Philosophical Misadventures (The MIT Press) by Eric Schwitzgebel (Hardcover)
+- A Theory of Jerks and Other Philosophical Misadventures (The MIT Press) by Eric Schwitzgebel
 - A Very Short Tour of the Mind: 21 Short Walks Around the Human Brain by Michael Corballis
 - A Wizard of Earthsea (The Earth-sea Cycle Series Book 1), Ursula K. Le Guin
 - A World Without Time: The Forgotten Legacy of Godel and Einstein by Palle Yourgrau
-- A worthy tradition: Freedom of speech in America	A worthy tradition: Freedom of speech in America by Harry Kalven (Hardcover) |
+- A worthy tradition: Freedom of speech in America by Harry Kalven
-- About Time: Cosmology and Culture at the Twilight of the Big Bang: Adam Frank: 9781439169605: Books (Referencia en “the order of time”)
+- About Time: Cosmology and Culture at the Twilight of the Big Bang: Adam Frank: 9781439169605: Books (Ref. in “The order of time”)
 - Accelerando (Singularity Book 3), Charles Stross
-- ACM Turing Award Lectures : The First Twenty Years : 1966 to 1985 (ACM Press Anthology Series)	ACM Turing Award Lectures : The First Twenty Years : 1966 to 1985 (ACM Press Anthology Series) by Robert L. Ashenhurst (Hardcover) |
+- ACM Turing Award Lectures : The First Twenty Years : 1966 to 1985 (ACM Press Anthology Series) by Robert L. Ashenhurst
 - Active Measures: The Secret History of Disinformation and Political Warfare by Thomas Rid
-- Adobe Photoshop Master Class: The Essential Guide to Revisioning Photography	Adobe Photoshop Master Class: The Essential Guide to Revisioning Photography by John Paul Caponigro (Paperback) |
+- Adobe Photoshop Master Class: The Essential Guide to Revisioning Photography by John Paul Caponigro
-- Advanced Linux Networking	Advanced Linux Networking by Roderick W. Smith (Paperback)
+- Advanced Linux Networking	Advanced Linux Networking by Roderick W. Smith
 - Advanced Programming in the UNIX Environment
-- Advanced Topics in Types and Programming Languages (The MIT Press)	Advanced Topics in Types and Programming Languages (The MIT Press) by Ed.
-Pierce, Benjamin C. (Hardcover)
+- Advanced Topics in Types and Programming Languages (The MIT Press) by Ed.
+Pierce, Benjamin C.
-- Advanced Unix Programming	Advanced Unix Programming by Marc J. Rochkind (Paperback)
+- Advanced Unix Programming	Advanced Unix Programming by Marc J. Rochkind
 - Adventures of a Mathematician, S.M.
 Ulam
 - Against Elections by David Van Reybrouck
 - Against Empathy by Paul Bloom on Apple Books (Entrevista con el autor en Mindscape: https://itunes.apple.com/cr/podcast/sean-carrolls-mindscape-science-society-philosophy/id1406534739?l=en&mt=2&i=1000430105136 )
-- Against Interpretation: And Other Essays	Against Interpretation: And Other Essays by Susan Sontag (Paperback)
+- Against Interpretation: And Other Essays by Susan Sontag
 - Age of Anger: A History of the Present
 - Agents of Influence: Britain’s Secret Intelligence War Against the IRA, Aaron Edwards
 - AI and Humanity By Illah Reza Nourbakhsh and Jennifer Keating